Re-creating the experience and atmosphere of tramway operation from an earlier generation.

 Period buses and trams operate around the site every 20 minutes (approx.).
 The steps onto the trams and buses are very steep.
 There are stops near every area.
 Our historic vehicles can store folded wheelchairs and folded pushchairs although space is limited.

-The museum has two assistance buses with tail lifts.
+The museum has two easy access buses with tail lifts.
 These buses can securely carry wheelchairs.
 Please note that these buses are not able to securely anchor and transport motorised scooters.

 A weight restriction of 250kg also applies to the use of the lift on J2007, a weight restriction of 400kg applies to the tail lift on Crosville No.716.
 We apologise for any inconvenience this may cause.